Alpha Hormones logo

 While not FDA-approved for men, Bremelanotide’s mechanism of action is not sex-specific.
 Some clinicians discuss off-label use for men in select cases, always with informed consent and medical oversight.

-At Alpha Hormones® in Pasadena, we specialize in hormone and peptide-based wellness designed around individualized care and transparency.
+At Alpha Hormones® in Pasadena, we specialize in hormone and peptide-based wellness with an emphasis on individualized care, safety, and transparency.

-Schedule a confidential consultation with one of our licensed medical providers to discuss whether this therapy may be appropriate for you.
+Schedule a confidential consultation with one of our licensed medical providers to explore whether this therapy may be an appropriate option for your personal wellness goals.